 H.B.
 No. 1405 aims to enhance the policies and procedures regarding bullying and cyberbullying in public schools in Texas.
-The bill introduces new provisions that empower teachers, administrators, and school employees to implement strategies for preventing and mediating bullying incidents based on a victim's actual or perceived characteristics, such as religion, race, and disability status.
-It also clarifies definitions of "bullying" and "harassment," ensuring that these terms encompass actions that exploit power imbalances and create hostile educational environments.
-Additionally, the bill mandates that school districts adopt comprehensive policies that include reporting procedures, supportive measures for impacted students, and training for staff.
+The bill introduces new provisions in the Education Code, specifically adding Subsections (h) and (i) to Section 28.0022, which clarify that school employees are permitted to implement strategies to prevent or mediate bullying based on a victim's actual or perceived characteristics, such as religion, race, or disability.
+Additionally, the definitions of "bullying" and "harassment" are updated to include specific characteristics that can be targeted, and the bill mandates that school districts adopt comprehensive policies to address bullying, including supportive measures for impacted students.

 House Committee Report: Education Code 28.0022, Education Code 37.0832 (Education Code 37, Education Code 28)